Review | 10 years after Whitney Houston’s death, what have we learned about her — and ourselves?

 Allison Stewart writes about pop culture, music and politics for The Washington Post and the Chicago Tribune.
 She is working on a book about the history of the space program.

-Didn’t We Almost Gave It All
+Didn’t We Almost Have It All

 In Defense of Whitney Houston